rubiojr/rapi/docs/blobs.md

 }
 ```

-Once we have our simple index, we retrieve the pack ID of the pack that contains the MP3 tree blob and load it.
+Once we have our simple index, we can easily retrieve the pack ID of the pack that contains the MP3 tree blob and read it from the pack file.

 ```go
 	// Find the pack that contains our mp3 tree blob that describes the